-All parents of current and future pupils are encouraged to discuss any concerns they have about their child’s progress with the classroom teachers or our principal.
+All parents of current and future pupils are encouraged to discuss any concerns they have about their child’s needs and progress with the classroom teachers or our principal.
 Our ‘open door’ policy aims to facilitate communication between home and school so that all families in our community feel supported on their educational journey.